(Updated February 2017)

 Today the only sources of Li-7 (enriched from natural lithium) are Russia and China, though the latter is reported to be buying from Russia now.
 Production of lithium-7 at least in Russia and possibly China is as a by-product of enriching lithium-6 to produce tritium for thermonuclear weapons.

 TVEL’s Novosibirsk Chemical Concentrates Plant (NCCP) in Siberia is the largest supplier of Li-7 hydroxide monohydrate (with purity up to 99.95%), meeting up to 80% of the world’s requirements.
+It is produced by electrolysis of an aqueous lithium chloride solution using a mercury cathode.
 In June 2014, NCCP signed a three-year contract for supply of lithium-7 of 99.99% purity to China.
-From 2015 NCCP plans to produce this ultra high purity Li-7 as a new development.
+From 2015 NCCP planned to produce this ultra high purity Li-7 as a new development.

 Li-7 hydroxide monohydrate produced by NCCP accounts for over 70% of Li-7 world consumption (by isotopic composition).
 Equipment modernization carried out in 2013 make it possible to double the volume of Li-7 output there.

 Lithium* easily ionizes to Li+, and LiOH forms readily.
 Lithium is the only stable light element which can produce net energy through fission (albeit only 4.8 MeV for Li-6, compared with about 200 MeV for uranium).

 * Atomic number 3, melts 180.5°C, boils 1330°C. It is the lightest metal and the least dense solid element (about half as dense as water).
 It is highly reactive and flammable, like other alkali metals.